PMGLuz/Teach_Me_TicTacToe/README.md

 # Teach_Me_TicTacToe
-A program that learns by example and learns how to play tic tac toe.
+A program that learns by example how to play tic tac toe.